 You must be:

-- A NYC-based artist 18 years or older, with a connection to Brooklyn
+- NYC-based artist 18 years or older, with a connection to Brooklyn

 - Working on a performing arts piece that is in the middle of its development

-- Not currently enrolled in an undergraduate degree program
+- Not currently enrolled in a degree program

 We are interested in: